brihadeesh/brihadeesh.github.io/content/blogroll.md

     don't know his name, but well we've been friend for quite some time now from Twitter to now Bluesky.
 We discuss a lot of metal and he writes reviews for, well, all kinds of metal.
 You know the drill.
-7. [The Toronto Public Libra](https://torontopubliclibra.substack.com/): Dana "Rusty" Rosamund Teagle is a friend from Bluesky and she has "spent her entire life being gay on a computer."
-You can also find her on her [work website](https://torontopubliclibra.com/).
+7. [The Toronto Public Libra](https://torontopubliclibra.com/): Dana "Rusty" Rosamund Teagle is a friend from Bluesky and she has "spent her entire life being gay on a computer."
+Her blog is linked on her website.[^fn:1]
 8. [Seema Mundoli](https://medium.com/@seemamundoli): Seema writes about her three quirky cats, CI Mykah, Fuzzu and Noori.
 They're a LOT of fun.
-9. [Kev Quirk](https://kevquirk.com/): Kev is a tech guy and he maintains the [fosstodon](https:fosstodon.org) instance on Mastodon.
+9. [Kev Quirk](https://kevquirk.com/): Kev is a tech guy and he maintains the [fosstodon.org](https:fosstodon.org) instance on Mastodon.
 He writes about a variety of stuff but mostly just life, and watches.
 10. [False Knees](https://falseknees.com/): the hilarious bird comic!